 Tip #5 – Leave a buffer between meetings

-In the new normal of remote working, it’s tempting to schedule back-to-back meetings since there is no longer a need to travel between meetings.
+In the new normal of remote working, in an attempt to be more productive at work, it’s tempting to schedule back-to-back meetings since there is no longer a need to travel between meetings.
 However, it’s often more productive to set aside 15 minutes after a meeting to review.
 While the meeting is still fresh in your mind, you can quickly make notes or schedule work that came out of it.

 Allow travel time for face to face meetings, or time to ensure that your technology is working for virtual meetings.

 Tip #6 – Time for rest

 Research shows that we need breaks to recharge and refocus.
 Many people find the Pomodoro technique useful, where a 5-minute break follows 25 minutes of focused work.
 Others might be able to work for 90 minutes before having a break.
 Experiment to see what works for you and discover how to increase productivity with the Pomodoro method.

 Proactively schedule rest time in your calendar if you find that you have back-to-back meetings.
 Including a buffer between work or meeting blocks means that you have time to rest and recharge before the next meeting.